mozilla/kitsune/docs/patching.rst

 You're done!
 Congratulations, soon you'll have code running on one of the biggest sites in the world!

-Before pushing to ``mozilla/master``, I like to verify that the merge went fine in the logs.
+Before pushing to ``mozilla/main``, I like to verify that the merge went fine in the logs.
 For the vast majority of merges, *there should not be a merge commit*.

 ::

     git log --graph --decorate
-    git push mozilla master             # !!!
+    git push mozilla main             # !!!
 Pushing code to the primary repo/branch!

-    # Optionally, you can keep your Github master in sync.
+    # Optionally, you can keep your Github main in sync.
-    git push origin master              # Not strictly necessary but kinda nice. git push origin :my-feature-branch  # Nice to clean up.
+    git push origin main              # Not strictly necessary but kinda nice. git push origin :my-feature-branch  # Nice to clean up.

 This should automatically close the PR, as GitHub will notice the merge commit.

-Once the commit is on ``mozilla/master``, copy the commit url to the bug.
+Once the commit is on ``mozilla/main``, copy the commit url to the bug.

 Once the commit has been deployed to stage and prod, set the bug to ``RESOLVED FIXED``.
 This tells everyone that the fix is in production.